zbtolon/get-support/faq.md

 {: #planned_maintenance_gs}
 {: faq}

-You can check for upcoming maintenance by using the IBM Cloud console Dashboard page at least once every 24 hours.
+You can check for upcoming maintenance from your dashboard in the {{site.data.keyword.cloud_notm}} console at least once every 24 hours.
 You can use one of the following options:

-1. On the [IBM Cloud Dashboard](https://cloud.ibm.com/), select **View events** from the Planned maintenance widget.
+1. From your [dashboard](https://cloud.ibm.com/), select **View events** from the Planned maintenance widget.
 2. Go directly to the [Status - Planned maintenance ![External link icon](../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/status?selected=maintenance){: new_window} page.

 ## How do I escalate support cases?
 {: #escalate_support}
 {: faq}

-As an IBM Cloud customer, you can escalate support cases to surface critical issues.
-After a case is escalated, the IBM Cloud support team reviews the information and responds with updates.
+As an {{site.data.keyword.cloud_notm}} customer, you can escalate support cases to surface critical issues.
+After a case is escalated, the {{site.data.keyword.cloud_notm}} support team reviews the information and responds with updates.

 To escalate a support case, complete the following steps:
-1. Contact IBM Cloud Support by phone or chat:
+1. Contact {{site.data.keyword.cloud_notm}} Support by phone or chat:
     * By phone at the following number: +1-866-403-7638.
     * By chat from the [Support Center ![External link icon](../icons/launch-glyph.svg "External link icon")](https://{DomainName}/unifiedsupport/supportcenter){: new_window}.
 2. Provide your existing case number and request to escalate the case.